 Keith joined Watsi on November 5th, 2014.
-Eight years ago, Keith joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Keith's most recent donation traveled 1,900 miles to support Myrcayela, a beautiful 9 year old girl from Haiti, to fund heart surgery.
+Nine years ago, Keith joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Keith's most recent donation traveled 8,500 miles to support Cyrus, an energetic boy from Kenya, to fund corrective surgery.

 Myrcayela, a nine year old fifth grader, lives with her parents and five siblings in a suburb of Port-au-Prince, Haiti.
 Myrcayela was born with a condition called patent ductus arteriosus.
 In the womb, a ductus arteriosus is a normal part of a baby's blood flow system.
 If it doesn't close shortly after birth, however, a hole remains between the two major blood vessels leading from the heart.
 This is what happened with Myrcayela, resulting in oxygen poor blood circulating through her body, leaving her weak and short of breath.
 Our medical partner, Haiti Cardiac Alliance, is seeking $1,500 to cover the costs of the surgery that will correct Myrcayela's condition.
 This life changing procedure, during which doctors will plug the hole with a device to prevent leakage, is scheduled to take place on February 1st, at Clinica Corominas.
 Myrcayela's mother said: "Our family will pray every day for all the people who are helping our daughter!"